ucx

 Macro that can be used instead of the magic value for infinite search depth.

-#define CX_TREE_NODE_BASE(type)
+#define CX_TREE_NODE(type)

 Macro to roll out the cx_tree_node_base_s structure with a custom node type.

-#define cx_tree_node_base_layout
+#define cx_tree_node_layout(struct_name)

 Typedefs

-typedef struct cx_tree_iterator_s CxTreeIterator
+typedef struct cx_tree_combined_iterator_s CxTreeIterator

 Function pointer for a search function.